coatespt/cursor-twitter/SESSION_NOTES.md

 - Discards all the other Tweets
 - Clusters the remaining Tweets by the busy words they use.
 Clusterings need not be unique or deterministic.

+We optionally do one more thing.
+We can also cluster the clusters over the preceding multiple batches of processing to discover the persistence of subjects.

 # The Heuristic
 This section explains the core heuristic for finding the busywords.

 ## Word Frequency Computations

-As explained above, to achieve adequate speed, it is essential not to not put global frequency calculations in the processing path.
+As explained above, to achieve adequate speed, the global frequency calculations must not be in the main processing path.

-We use a periodic offline computation of global word frequency to create filters that are used to partition the flow of words into F frequency classes, with the most frequently used words in the first class and the least frequent words in the last class.
+We use a periodic offline computation of global word frequency to create a set of filters that are used to partition the flow of words into F frequency classes, with the most frequently used words in the first class and the least frequent words in the last class.

 The classes have very different numbers of words, but they each represent the same amount of word usage.
 (The filters are just hashed sets.
 Partitioning the stream is fast because of the extreme Ziph distribuition.
 Most words are in the first class, and almost all words are in the first few.)

-This frequency analysis is done outside of the processing of the stream of inbound Tweets and is done much less often.
-The time span covered by the off-line frequency calculations is sized to provide a background look at what normal word frequencies are at the particular time of day, day of week, etc. Perhaps half an hour or an hour of Tweets.
-Tokens are continually aged out of the counts, allowing the frequency with which the filters are updated to be independent of this window size, and indeed it is usually much shorter, on the order of every few minutes.
+A large enough F value is chosen that there is not much variation in frequency among the words in a given class.
+An F between 7 and 28 is a reasonable choice.

+This frequency partitioning filters are computed over a substantial sliding window of Tweets, perhaps several hundred thousand to millions.
+This is necessary to lower the variance in frequency.
+To see why, imagine if the window were really small, say 1000 Tweets.
+Even common words might not show up at all, leading to many spurious busywords when they show up in the Tweet stream.

+Note that the size of the window and the frequency of the re-computation of the filters are two different things.
+The frequency filters might be recomputed many times over the duration of the window of Tweets.

+Note also that the frequency of the cycles of computing busywords and clustering are independent of both.
+The big window might be 500k Tweets, but the filters might be recomputed every 100k Tweets, while the busyword/clustering might be computed every 15k Tweets.

 New words come along all the time, even after weeks of the firehose.
-Clearly, between updates to the frequency filters, these novel words remain unknown.
+A novel word doesn't match to any frequency class the first time it is seen.
+It won't show up in the frequency filters until they are recomputed.
 This is not a problem, however.
-The sliding window is large enough (a few million tokens) that any incoming word that doesn't match to a frequency class is almost certainly very rare and can therefore be treated as being in the least frequent class which, courtesy of Ziph's law, which will have only one occurrence of each word.
-Moreover, when the next update to the frequency class filters is made, the novel word will no longer be an unknown.
+The window is large, so any incoming word that doesn't match to a frequency class is almost certainly very rare and can therefore default to being treated as being in the least frequent class which, courtesy of Ziph's law, which will have only one occurrence of each word.
+When the next update to the frequency class filters is occurs, the novel word will no longer be an unknown.

 ## Receiving Tweets
-The main routine reads inbound Tweets in CSV format.
+The main routine reads inbound Tweets from RabbitMQ in CSV format.
 This detail is a convenience because the Tweet data is canned.
 They could be received in any format, including the native JSON.
 Either way, as each new Tweet is received, the main routine parses it and converts it to Tweet structs in memory.

 The receiving phase:

 - Maintains an in-memory sliding window of the latest Tweets.
-This is not to be confused with the word-count window.
-This window is much shorter and holds the entire Tweet struct for the last several cycles of busy-word processing.
-Typically less than a minute of Tweets.They are continually aged out and discarded to limit the size in memory.
+This is not to be confused with the window used for frequency analysis.
+The Tweet window is much shorter and holds the entire Tweet struct for every Tweet that contributed to the last several cycles of busy-word processing.
+This will typically be less than a minute of Tweets.
+They are continually aged out and discarded to limit the size in memory.

-- Extracts the words from each Tweet and normalizes them, unifying the case, deals with diacritics and such, discards junk words, etc, resulting in a stream of meaningful tokens.
+- Extracts the words from each incoming Tweet and normalizes them.
+This include unifying the case, dealing with diacritics and such, discarding junk words, etc. The result is a stream of meaningful tokens.

 - Puts the tokens on a queue for the off-line frequency calculations to use for the periodic asynchronous frequency calculations.

+- Obtains the frequency class for each token using the frequency class filters.

 - Looks up the "three part key" (3pk) for each token.
-If one doesn't yet exist, it computes one for the token and sticks it in the lookup table.
+If a 3pk doesn't yet exist, it computes one for the token and inserts it into the lookup table.

-- Obtains the frequency class for each token using the frequency class filters.

-- Puts the 3pk on the corresponding busyword queue.
+- Puts the 3pk on the busyword queue for the token's frequency class.

-When one "batch" (perhaps 10 or 20k) of incoming Tweets has been processed, the main processor puts a special 3pk on each queue to signal to the busyword processors that the latest batch is complete.
+When one "batch" (perhaps 10 or 20k) of incoming Tweets has been processed, the main processor puts a special 3pk that cannot correspond to any real token, on each queue to signal to the busyword processors that the latest batch is complete.
 The busyword processors all get the signal at the same place in the Tweet stream, which keeps them synchonized.

 With the handing off of the 3pk's for the tokens in the current Tweet to the busy-word processor queues, the main processing loop is at its end, and it starts over with the next Tweet.

-The queues for the frequency counting thread and the busy-word processing threads provide elasticity, so the no synchronization with the main loop is necessary other than what is implicit in the thread-safe queues.
+The queues for the frequency counting thread and the F busy-word processing threads provide elasticity, so no synchronization with the main loop is necessary other than what is implicit in the thread-safe queues.

 ## The 3pK's
 We haven't said exactly what a 3pk is.
-A 3pk is an ordered triple of hashes modulo C for some token or word.
+A 3pk is just an ordered triple of hashes modulo C for some token or word.
 The hashes are each parameterized with a different value, so it is really just three pseudo-random numbers in a defined range.
 This size of this range is a global parameter, but it is ordinarily somewhere around a thousand or so for reasons that will be made clear later.

 As mentioned above, a global mapping of 3pk's to tokens, and tokens to 3pk's is maintained.
 If a 3pk corresponds to an existing token, it will always exist in this mapping.

-If the 3pk hash range is 1000, that gives a 3pk a logical space of a billion pseudo-random triples.
+If the 3pk hash range is 1000, that gives a 3pk a logical space of a billion different pseudo-random triples.
 There are only at most few million distinct words in the global computation at any one time, so there is a possibility of a collision for any given token.
-However, as we will see later, collisions are neither terribly frequent or very harmful.
+However, as we will see later, collisions are neither frequent nor very harmful.

 The range can be increased to reduce this probablility farther, but there are computational costs to a larger range.
 How to compute the optimal range size is an open question.